The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 In the Fixed column, you’ll have stuff like rent/mortgage, car payment and insurance, daycare, and groceries.

-In the Discretionary column, you’ll have stuff like eating out, clothes, travel, and Netflix.
+In the Discretionary column, you’ll have stuff like eating out, new clothes, travel, and Netflix.

 I’m not out to cut anything yet, but being honest with yourself and labeling some of your spending as “discretionary” or “optional” can be helpful in “finding” money.